Customer Churn Prediction

 4. Pipeline health issues

-Step 5 - Check the impact of drift on ‘numofproducts’ features
+Step 3 - Check the cause of drift

-Our next step would be to go back to the Data Drift tab to measure the amount of drift in the field numofproducts.
+Our next step would be to go back to the Data Drift chart to conduct some root cause analysis.
 The drift is calculated using Jensen Shannon Divergence, which compares the distributions of the two data sets being compared.

-Next step could be to find out if the change in distribution was only for a subsection of data or was it due to other factors like time (seasonality etc.), fault in data reporting (sensor data), change in the unit in which the metric is reported etc.
+The logical next step is to determin if the change in distribution is occurring for all inferences or for a particular model segment/cohort.
+It could also be due to other factors like time (seasonality etc.), fault in data reporting (sensor data), change in the unit in which the metric is reported etc.

 Seasonality could be observed by plotting the data across time (provided we have enough data), a fault in data reporting would mean missing values, and change in unit of data would mean change in values for all subsections of data.

-In order to investigate if the change was only for a subsection of data, we will go to the Analyze tab.
-We can do this by clicking Export bin and feature to Analyze.
+In order to investigate if the change was only for a segment of data, we will go to the Analyze tab.
+We can do this by clicking the [Analyze] button seen in the image above.

-In the analyze tab, we will have an auto-generated SQL query based on our selection in the Monitor tab, we can also write custom SQL queries to investigate the data.
+In the analyze tab, we will have an auto-generated SQL query based on our date selection in our drift chart.
+From here, we can further customize the SQL queries to investigate the data as we see fit.

 We check the distribution of the field numofproducts for our selection.
-We can do this by selecting Chart Type - Feature Distribution on the RHS of the tab.
+We can do this by selecting Chart Type - Feature Distribution on the right-hand side of the tab.

 1999